DistAlgo/distalgo/README.md

    DistAlgo requires Python version 3.4 or higher, which can be obtained from http://www.python.org.
-This document assumes that you use the default name 'python' for the Python executable.
+This document assumes that you use the default name `python` for the Python executable.

    NOTE: If your system has both Python 2.x and Python 3.x installed, your Python executable is likely Python 2.
 In that case, you should replace